 Are you suffering from TBI?
 If so, know that trauma to the brain can affect people in various ways.
 Common symptoms of TBI include the following:

-- Photophobia (oversensitivity to light)
+Photophobia (oversensitivity to light)

 Phonophobia (oversensitivity to sound)

-- Decreased Organizational Skills
+Decreased Organizational Skills

-- Cognitive Fatigue (more prone to mental mistakes)
+Cognitive Fatigue (more prone to mental mistakes)

 Washington Brain Injury Law

 According to the National Conference of State Legislators, 1.7 million people in the United States suffer from traumatic brain injuries and many more suffer from concussions.
 If you have suffered a brain injury, you may have the right to legal compensation, and is important to speak with a Bonney Lake brain injuries lawyer from Anderson Law | Injury Attorneys immediately.

-Among states enacting protective laws, Washington State remains on the forefront of progressive legislation.
+Among states enacting protective laws, Washington State remains at the forefront of progressive legislation.
 For example, the Zackery Lystedt Law is considered the toughest return-to-play law for young athletes, who have experienced concussions.
 This law requires medical clearance before an athlete returns to the game.

-- Neuropsychologists: practitioners who examine the functions of the brain relating to psychological processes and behaviors.
+Neuropsychologists: practitioners who examine the functions of the brain relating to psychological processes and behaviors.
 Neuropsychologists perform rigorous and thorough testing to determine whether one has suffered TBI, and if so, they may also provide detailed accounts of the cognitive deficits a patient may be suffering from;

-- Psychologists: counselors who help the injured cope with a loss in ability;
+Psychologists: counselors who help the injured cope with a loss in ability;

-- Speech Pathologists: specialists who can provide cognitive retraining to address deficits such as working memory, attention, reasoning, and organizational difficulties;
+Speech Pathologists: specialists who can provide cognitive retraining to address deficits such as working memory, attention, reasoning, and organizational difficulties;

-- Vocational Rehabilitationists: providers who help a person whose brain injury has resulted in a limited ability to perform one’s job performance.
+Vocational Rehabilitationists: providers who help a person whose brain injury has resulted in a limited ability to perform one’s job performance.
 Vocational rehabilitationists examine the specific skill set of a patient and help to identify what occupational fields would best suit their current skill sets and cognitive abilities.